 Fletcher, North Carolina

 Though this isn't web-related, I still think my experience working in a print shop can be seen in my work as a developer.
-On the web, mistakes can be fixed and I think, unfortunately, that mentality is common among developers and leads to sloppy code.
-Printing, however, requires an extremely detail-oriented approach as there is no room for error.
-As an example, Appalachian State University was one of our clients, so projects like the designing and printing of 20,000-30,000 graduation programs required efficiency and communication among all members of our team to ensure we weren’t making mistakes that would cost us hundreds of thousands of dollars.
+When a job consists of tens of thousands of prints, the whole process requires an extremely detail-oriented approach, efficiency, and communication among all members of the team to ensure we weren't making mistakes that would cost us a lot of time/paper/ink/money to fix.
 Boone, North Carolina

 Boone, North Carolina